danielroe/roe.dev/content/blog/zero-sum-games.md

 tags:
   - profit
   - open source
 description: "Open source is about mutual giving.
 So how does that square with commercial open source?
-Or building a for-profit product on top of an open-source project?"
+Or building a for-profit product on top of an open source project?"
 ---

 Open source is about mutual giving.
 So how does that square with commercial open source?
-Or building a for-profit product _on top_ of an open-source project?
+Or building a for-profit product _on top_ of an open source project?

 There are plenty of examples of projects that (at some point) push back against third-party commercialisation, whether that's [MongoDB](https://investors.mongodb.com/news-releases/news-release-details/mongodb-issues-new-server-side-public-license-mongodb-community) or [Elasticsearch](https://www.elastic.co/blog/license-change-clarification).
-And it's also not uncommon to see open-source developers become jaded, disillusioned and bitter that the money being made using their software isn't flowing back to them.
+And it's also not uncommon to see open source developers become jaded, disillusioned and bitter that the money being made using their software isn't flowing back to them.

 In recent days, the most obvious example of that is Matt Mullenweg of WordPress, whose [lawsuit against WP Engine](https://www.theverge.com/2024/10/4/24262232/matt-mullenweg-wordpress-org-wp-engine) seems to stem from a frustration that they are profiting from something he has built.